 To Prepare the Ingredients

-- Cut the chicken into bite-sized pieces (1 inch, 2.5 cm) and put them in a small bowl.
-Then, add the kosher salt.
+- Cut 1 chicken thigh into bite-sized pieces (1 inch, 2.5 cm) and put them in a small bowl.
+Then, add ¼ tsp Diamond Crystal kosher salt.

-- Add the sake and mix well with your hands.
+- Add 1 Tbsp sake and mix well with your hands.
 Let the chicken marinate for 15 minutes.

-- Meanwhile, blanch the komatsuna (or spinach) in boiling water and cook until tender (do not overcook).
+- Meanwhile, blanch 4 stalks komatsuna (or spinach) in boiling water and cook until tender (do not overcook).
 Remove from the pot and soak it in iced water to stop the cooking.

 - Squeeze the water out of the komatsuna and cut it into pieces 1½ inches (3 cm) long.
 Set aside.

-- Make a knot in the stem of each mitsuba sprig (optional).
+- Make a knot in the stem of each of 4 sprigs mitsuba (Japanese parsley) (optional).
 Set aside for garnish.
-Next, peel 2 or 3 thick strips of zest from the yuzu skin (optional).
+Next, peel 2–3 thick strips of yuzu zest (optional).

 - Flip the pieces over and remove any white pith.
 Then, slice the strips of yuzu zest into very thin julienned strips.
 Place on a small dish and set aside to serve as garnish later.